andrew/ultimate-awesome/README.md

 - [awesome-nsfw-ai-list](https://github.com/bestailist/awesome-nsfw-ai-list) - A curated list of NSFW AI tools and resources, including AI girlfriend and other NSFW artificial intelligence applications.
 This list aims to provide an overview of cutting-edge NSFW AI technologies for developers, researchers, and enthusiasts interested in this emerging field.
 - [awesome-forecast-reconciliation](https://github.com/danigiro/awesome-forecast-reconciliation) - Collection of academic papers, articles, software tools, and educational resources about forecast reconciliation.
 - [awesome-linkedin-ai-courses](https://github.com/drhazemali/awesome-linkedin-ai-courses) - Awesome LinkedIn Learning Courses in AI Industry.
-- [awesome-android-selfhosted](https://github.com/Elbullazul/awesome-android-selfhosted) - This a list of known Android apps that work with services that are self-hostable.
 - [30-seconds-of-angular](https://github.com/fetis/30-seconds-of-angular) - Curated collection of Angular snippets that you can understand in 30 seconds or less.
-- [awesome-performance](https://github.com/geldmacher/awesome-performance) - 🚀 A curated list of awesome web performance stuff 🚀 .
 - [awesome-docker-cn](https://github.com/haiiiiiyun/awesome-docker-cn) - Docker 优秀资源集锦.
 - [awesome-static-digital-libraries](https://github.com/hardyoyo/awesome-static-digital-libraries) - Delightful Static Digital Library projects and resources.
 - [awesome-github-profile](https://github.com/imaaquibali/awesome-github-profile) - A collection of awesome readme templates to display on your profile.